|Fees||Look up fees|

 Intended learning outcomes

-On completion of this subject students should:
+On successful completion of this subject, students should be able to: